AlexandreFenyo/ndproxy/README.md

 With this module, your uplink provider continues to see you as a flat network, but you can subnet your IPv6 prefix and route packets to your preferred gateway (a Cisco router for instance), that may split your network into several subnets.
 To achieve this goal, your FreeBSD router will redirect packets coming from your uplink provider router to your gateway.
 You simply need to connect one of your FreeBSD host interfaces to the layer 2 that interconnects your provider and your gateway, and disable MLD snooping on the interconnection switch.

-Tested with success on FreeBSD 10.x, FreeBSD 11.x and CURRENT (FreeBSD 12)
+Tested with success on FreeBSD 10.x, FreeBSD 11.x, FreeBSD 12.x and CURRENT (FreeBSD 13)

 ![network architecture](https://raw.githubusercontent.com/AlexandreFenyo/ndproxy/master/network-architecture.png)